“Open my heart and you will see engraved inside of it, Italy.”

 – Robert Browning

-Umbria, the “green heart of Italy” and home to the famed medieval city of Assisi (St. Francis of Assisi), is renowned for its beautiful countryside and fine wines – it’s a fun place to go wine-tasting.
+Umbria, the “green heart of Italy” and home to the famed medieval city of Assisi (St. Francis of Assisi), is renowned for its beautiful countryside and fine wines.
+The picturesque region is a fun place to go wine-tasting.

 The Best Time To Visit Florence and the Tuscany Region

-Winter months can also be good times to visit Florence – less crowds (except during Christmas and New Year’s Eve), but the weather can be a little unpredictable.
+Winter months can also be good times to visit Florence.
+There are less crowds (except during Christmas and New Year’s Eve), but the weather can be a little unpredictable.